theaipill/theaipill.github.io/_pages/home.md

 ---
 I have been in the AI industry for over 12 years now, have enjoyed being a spectator as well as a participant working on emerging trends (computer vision, deep learning era, self-driving vehicles, IoT, Generative AI and LLM's).
 It has been a delightful ride so far watching the field of computer vision blossom and spread it's web across industries.
-What we are witnessing today (the hype with LLM's and Gen AI) is just the beginning, and I am excited for what is yet to come!
+What we are witnessing today is just the beginning, and I am excited for what is yet to come!
 Probably AI will figure out combating climate change and my grandkids can have a normal long life.

 I have worn multiple hats during my career- IC, Technical Lead, Researcher, Manager, early stage startup engineer < 5 engineers, interim Technical Product Manager.
 I have experience working with multidisciplinary teams from various backgrounds and skill-sets; small, agile startup teams, corporate cultures, mid-size and post-IPO companies.